-- Work with shoreline communities to address environmental concerns and protection for existing development in a balanced way. - Guide growth to Regional centers and areas of established infrastructure. - · Increase redevelopment and infill development efforts. - Encourage the Region's towns to review zoning district designations, boundaries, and allowed uses to ensure that zoning regulations are adequately protective of natural resources. - Revise zoning and subdivision regulations to ensure that the environmental impact of new development is minimized. - Guide growth towards areas of existing water and sewer infrastructure or areas where soils are suitable for sub-surface wastewater disposal. - Support towns in facilitating the use of engineered wastewater disposal systems to enable development at appropriate densities where desired. - Ensure equal access to benefits of a strong economy for all groups through job training to facilitate entry into the job market. - Support the development of green infrastructure (low impact, environmentally friendly) in new projects and to replace existing infrastructure. - Work with local institutions to expand job training in sustainable industries such as the green infrastructure construction and renewable energy sectors. - Balance the need for renewable energy infrastructure with the need to minimize environmental and adverse land impacts. - Protect the quality and quantity of regional supply of drinking water.
+- Guide growth to Regional centers and areas of established infrastructure. - · Increase redevelopment and infill development efforts. - Encourage the Region's towns to review zoning district designations, boundaries, and allowed uses to ensure that zoning regulations are adequately protective of natural resources. - Revise zoning and subdivision regulations to ensure that the environmental impact of new development is minimized. - Guide growth towards areas of existing water and sewer infrastructure or areas where soils are suitable for sub-surface wastewater disposal. - Ensure equal access to benefits of a strong economy for all groups through job training to facilitate entry into the job market. - Support the development of green infrastructure (low impact, environmentally friendly) in new projects and to replace existing infrastructure. - Work with local institutions to expand job training in sustainable industries such as the green infrastructure construction and renewable energy sectors.

-The Region will be a well-connected place with strong internal and external connections.
-Those connections will take all forms: social, cultural, physical, environmental, and digital.
+The Region will continue to be a well-connected place with strong internal and external connections.
+Those connections take all forms: social, cultural, physical, environmental, and virtual.
 Municipalities will have strong connections within their communities and with surrounding towns.
-The Region will become better connected to surrounding regions and metropolitan centers via multimodal transportation infrastructure and enhanced communications technology, as well as open space and greenways, and the social and cultural connections that such infrastructure facilitates.
-The Region will be intentional in its efforts to become a better-connected place, accessible by all modes of travel and for all types of people.
-It will be an attractive place to live, work, learn, and play because of the ease of access that all residents, workers, and visitors enjoy.
+The Region will remain connected to surrounding regions and metropolitan centers via its transportation and communications infrastructure, open space and greenways, and by way of the social and cultural connections that such infrastructure facilitates.
+The Region will be very intentional in its effort to be a better connected place and will be an attractive place to live, work, learn, and play because of the ease of access that its residents, workers, and visitors enjoy.